brandonchinn178/db_connector/README.md

 ```
 from servconn import DatabaseConnector

-db = DatabaseConnector(host, username='test')
+db = DatabaseConnector.connect_mysql(host, username='test')
 db.execute('INSERT INTO table VALUES (1,2)')

-with DatabaseConnector(host) as db:
+with DatabaseConnector.connect_mysql(host) as db:
     db.query('SELECT * FROM table')
 ```

 ### Class Methods
-- `DatabaseConnector.__init__([host, username, password, port, database])`: Creates a new DatabaseConnector object.
-Connects to localhost by default, optionally with the given username, password, port, and database.
+- `DatabaseConnector.__init__(connection, cursor)`: Creates a new DatabaseConnector object with the given connection and cursor.
 - `DatabaseConnector.__del__()`: Closes the connection before this object is deleted.
 - `DatabaseConnector.__enter__()`: Allows a DatabaseConnector to be used as a context manager
 - `DatabaseConnector.__exit__()`: Closes the connection on exit as a context manager
+- `DatabaseConnector.connect_mysql([host, username, password, port, database])`: Connects to a MySQL server.
+Connects to localhost by default, optionally with the given username, password, port, and database.

 ### Instance Variables
 - `DatabaseConnector.connection`: The MySQL Connection object
-- `DatabaseConnector.c`: The MySQL Cursor object
+- `DatabaseConnector.cursor`: The MySQL Cursor object

 ### Instance Methods
 - `query(query)`: Returns the result of running the given query on the connection